-Note 9 - Related Party Transactions
+Note H - Related Party Transactions

 Pursuant to the Letter of Agreement between East Charlotte Drainage District and Joshua Water Control District, East Charlotte Drainage District paid Joshua Water Control District \$24,000 for management, administrative, and maintenance inspection services.
-In addition, \$8,143 was paid for maintenance services for manpower/equipment time and costs incurred.
+In addition, \$17,189 was paid for maintenance services for manpower/equipment time and costs incurred.

 In accordance with the Inter-Local Agreement, East Charlotte Drainage District and Joshua Water Control District, Boards of Supervisors have engaged in programs of maintenance of the works of their districts.
-This agreement is for the period of August 11, 2015 until August 21, 2020 and was extended to September 30, 2022.
+This agreement is for the period of August 11, 2020 until August 12, 2025 unless terminated in accord with the provisions of the agreement.